barsoom/ex-remit/README.md

 Then visit <http://localhost:4000?auth_key=dev>

-You can run this to fake new commits coming in via webhook:
+### Fake new commits/comments coming in via webhook

+Just run either or both of these commands:

     mix wh.commits
+    mix wh.comments

-It defaults to 5 commits, but you can pass a count:
+They default to adding just a few, but you can pass a count:

+    # Add 100 commits via one webhook call.
-    mix wh.commits 123
+    mix wh.commits 100

+    # Add 100 comments via 100 webhook calls (GitHub sends one per call).
+    # May not be listed exactly 100 times in the UI, because we list based on CommentNotifications.
+    mix wh.comments 100

 ### Maintenance